expressjs/expressjs.com/astro/src/content/api-reference/en/3x/app-use.md

 ---
 title: app.use
-description: Use the given middleware `function`, with optional mount `path`,
+description: Use the given middleware function, with optional mount path,
 menuTitle: app.use
 ---